-Root Canals in Springfield, IL
+Root Canal Treatment in Springfield, IL

 One day—or night—you may wake up with tooth or jaw pain that won’t go away; we advise our patients to call us immediately to relieve your pain and discomfort.
 Tooth pain is not normal to experience and is a sign of something greater.